Biography

 In 1957 A COLONIAL RHAPSODY, his initial work for concert band was

 published by Edward B. Marks Music Corporation.
-It soon became a
+It soon became a classic

-and All State band programs.
-Other works for band soon followed
+band programs.
+Other works for band soon followed published by Marks and

-published by Marks and several other music houses.
-His prolific pen
+several other music houses.
+His prolific pen has also created original

-for “Big Bands”, acts, choral groups, orchestras and over 400 titles
+commissioned arrangements and compositions for “Big Bands”, acts, choral

-for the marching bands of Arizona State, Clemson, Brigham Young,
+groups, orchestras and over 400 titles for the marching bands of Arizona

-Stephen F. Austin, Harvard and other universities.
-These latter have
+State, Clemson, Brigham Young, Stephen F. Austin, Harvard and other

-been heard in the Rose Bowl, Fiesta Bowl, and New York’s Saint
+universities.
+These latter have been heard in the Rose Bowl, Fiesta

-Patrick’s Day Parade.
+Bowl, and New York’s Saint Patrick’s Day Parade.

-concern for the dominance of melody and/or countermelody along with
+dominance of melody and/or countermelody along with a penchant for a

-a penchant for a rich harmonic texture consistent with the classic
+rich harmonic texture consistent with the classic or contemporary

-these qualities along with an uncommon freshness and orchestration
+along with an uncommon freshness and orchestration that makes his music

-that makes his music so appealing.
+so appealing.

-His passionate many faceted career has for many years left him
+His passionate many faceted career has for many

-little time to “market” his concert band works.
+years left him little time to “market” his concert band works.
 Many were

 commissioned and performed in significant venues including Boston’s